htmgarcia/jquery-responsinatr/README.md

 ## Report bugs

-If you detect a bug or have feedback to improve **jQuery Responsinatr** plugin, please [report it here](https://github.com/htmgarcia/jquery-responsinatr/issues/).
+If you detect a bug or have feedback to improve **jQuery Responsinatr** plugin, please [post it here](https://github.com/htmgarcia/jquery-responsinatr/issues/).